scalameta/munit/readme.md

 A failed test only succeeds if the test body fails.
 If the test body succeeds, the test fails.

-## When FunSuite is not a good fit
+## JVM-only

-FunSuite is currently only published for Scala 2.13 on the JVM.
-It's unlikely that FunSuite will get published for Scala.js or Scala Native unless somebody reimplements the
-[JUnit testing interface](https://github.com/olafurpg/junit-interface) for sbt, which is currently written in Java.
+FunSuite is currently only published for the JVM.
+It's unlikely that FunSuite will get published for Scala.js or Scala Native unless somebody reimplements the [JUnit testing interface](https://github.com/olafurpg/junit-interface) for sbt, which is currently written in Java.